BeautifulDestinations/postgres-subset/README.md

  $ psql postgres -c "CREATE DATABASE beautilytics"
  $ pg_restore --schema-only --dbname=beautilytics --no-owner --no-acl

-Note that the path specified by --directory is on the database server, not on the client.
+The path specified by --directory is on the database server for imports, and on the client for exports.

 Approximate timings are, on Ben's computer, approximately 4 minutes for export and 4 minutes for import.